Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Conclusion

 \section{Conclusion}

-We have put many ST methods on a solid basis by deriving and explaining them from the first principles in the framework of SBNs.
+We have put many ST methods on a solid basis by deriving and explaining them from the first principles in one framework.
 It is well-defined what they estimate and what the bias means.
 We obtained two different main estimators for propagating activations and weights, bringing the understanding which function they have, what approximations they involve and what are the limitations imposed by these approximations.
 The resulting methods in all cases are strikingly simple, no wonder they have been first discovered empirically long ago.
 We showed how our theory leads to a useful understanding of bias properties and to reasonable choices that allow for a more reliable application of these methods.
 We hope that researchers will continue to use these simple techniques, now with less guesswork and obscurity, as well as develop improvements to them.
-Our code will be available on \url{https://github.com/shekhovt/ST.git}.

 {

 }

 \counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{theorem}{section} \counterwithin{proposition}{section} \counterwithin{lemma}{section} \counterwithin{corollary}{section} \addtocontents{toc}{ } \Contentsline\contentsline \contentsline[3]{\Contentsline{#1}{#2}{}} \makeatletter \makeatother